taqiyeddinedj/backup/README.md

 />> help

-  backup: start the backup.
+  backup: start the backup. \n
-  exit: Exits the shell.
+  exit: Exits the shell. \n
   help: Print the list of commands.